IAEA-NSDDNetwork/FMTCHK/README.md

 # FMTCHECK
 ENSDF format and syntax checking.

 FMTCHECK is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).

+Address any feedback to the Brookhaven National Nuclear Data Center  NNDC@BNL.GOV

 ## Change history